-Total transactions with related parties amount to $\notin$ 540 thousand in 2022 and concern the remuneration of executives and Board members, compared to $\notin$ 621 thousand in the same period last year.
-Apart from these transactions, no other transactions were carried out with related parties as defined in IAS 24, which could materially affect the financial position or the performance of the Company during this period.
+Total transactions with related parties amount to €541 thousand in 2023 and concern the remuneration of executives and Board members, compared to €540 in the same period last year.
+Apart from these transactions and the transactions reported in note 5.32 of the accompanying financial statements, no other transactions were carried out with related parties as defined in IAS 24, which could materially affect the financial position or the performance of the Company during this period.